MichaelRCruz/silicon-beach/essays/the-boyfriend-giant.md

 ## How to Time Travel

+A romantic refraction is wonder beyond the clouds like a wanning moon shinning its light that approaches zero or the waxing light that approaches two.

 In make-believe michaelville, your boyfriend is like a giant in outer-space.
 Pretend he is so big that the total light from the Milky Way is like a television show for him.
-He is so far away.
-He is close enough to observe the entire history of the universe inn one stream inside a human box office.
+He is so far away, but he is close enough to observe the entire history of the universe in one stream inside a human box office.
 He lives forever so time means nothing to him.
 Here is the part that scares everyone.
-Your giant boyfriend recorded it all with his phone that uses light in addition to sound.
+Your giant boyfriend recorded it all with his phone, but his phone is special.
+He can send his the sound of his voice and the lights he sees with his eyes through the phone line.
 He just observes his nature shows all day.
 At night _the boyfriend giant_ uses the stars or the moon to navigate by any means necessary.
-If you were to ask me if it was worth it, I would say for our sake yes.
-Imagine a world with no history.
-Imagine a world with no future.

-A romantic refraction is wonder beyond the clouds like a wanning moon shinning its light that approaches zero or the waxing light that approaches one.

 ...brb